4rzael/crazyflie-osc-unity/README.md

 ## How to run it ?

-An example scene is present.
+An example scene is present. (actually, two, but the sphere curieuses may be more messy, even though more recent)

 * Open it with Unity.

-* Select the object OscManager and set your Osc server address / port within the "drones" server.
+* Select the object OscManager and set your Osc server address / ports within the "drones" and "drones_meta" server. (also put this computer ip in the local server field)

-* Select the object LpsManager and set your LPS nodes positions
+* Select the object LpsManager and set your LPS nodes positions.

 * Select the object DronesManager and set your drones radio URIs.

 * Run the game (in editor mode)

-* When the console prints "SYSTEM OK", the system is ready
+* When the console prints "SYSTEM OK", the system is ready (or just wait until the drone seems to be at the correct position)

-* Without quitting the game, go in scene view, then move the drone (Drone_0) where you want it to be.
+* Without quitting the game, go in scene view

-* Click on the button "OSC - Start sync - Send" in the drone inspector
+* Click on the button "OSC - Start sync" in the drone inspector

 * Move your drone in the unity editor